getonbrd/hackathon-awesomefest-2021/README-en.md

 Create a repository (which should be public on the day of submission) on GitHub with your solution.
 We recommend that you also use it as part of the development so that everyone in the team can collaborate.

-For no-code or low-code solutions include only the README.
+For no-code or low-code solutions include only the README and the link to the video.

 ### License